Kenshiro-28/MAGI/README.md

 ### Installation

-You can install Docker from the official repositories of your Linux system:
+- Install Docker, you can do it from the official repositories of your Linux system:

 ```
 $ sudo apt install docker.io
 ```

+- Clone this repository.

-Save a LLaMA model in the root folder and create a Docker image:
+- Save a LLaMA model in the root folder.

+- Create a Docker image, you can do it by running this command in the root folder:

 ```
 $ sudo docker build --no-cache -t magi .